samgiles/blog/content/posts/hackatum-covid19-edition.md

 ## The prototype we built

-Our small team, dubbed the "frontend team", managed to build a small working prototype consisting of a single page web app and a scalable backend incorporating one feature extraction service, a websocket server that could handle receiving the a stream of frames, and a really simple "classifier" to turn the response from the feature extraction into a presence event.
+Our small team, dubbed the "frontend team", managed to build a small working prototype consisting of a single page web app and a scalable backend incorporating one feature extraction service, a websocket server that could handle receiving a stream of frames, and a really simple "classifier" to turn the response from the feature extraction into a presence event.

 {{<figure src="/images/ml-architecture-hackathon.svg" caption="Architecture diagram, the feature extractor in blue is all we had time to build... 😞 the parts in red were aspirational 😃" >}}

 First off we needed some way of getting frames from the student's webcam to the feature extraction service.
 I wanted to use WebRTC to stream the frames to the server, but since I only had a day I quickly gave up on getting that to work reliably.
 Instead we had a hacky approach that would send an encoded frame down a websocket connection at a rate of approximately $5fps$.
 The messaging server would then decode the frame, validate the image format and forward it to the feature extraction service.

-The websocket server was written in Rust, you can see the code [here](https://github.com/hack2020team/backend-services/tree/master/messaging) but, fair warning: it's really hacky!
+The websocket server was written in Rust, you can see the code [here](https://github.com/hack2020team/backend-services/tree/master/messaging) but, fair warning, it's really hacky!
 I really liked using Rust for this because I could write incredibly hacky code fast with a lot of confidence that it would be stable and do what I expect.
 I'm happy to report, at the time of writing the service has been up for nearly 22h without a crash, and we even had a live demo that actually worked flawlessly!
 Rust really is awesome!

-Since we only ended up using a single feature extractor we could probably have used a single instance of a server that could handle the extraction, the websocket connection, and the rudimentary classification.
+Since we ended up only using a single feature extractor, we probably could have used a single service to handle the extraction, the websocket connection, and the rudimentary classification.
 But we were ambitious and wanted to incorporate more than one feature detection method so I left room in the architecture to add this easily.
 Besides, I wanted to use Rust to handle the user connection, and the feature extraction and classification stuff that our colleague had been working on was written in Python.

-For ease of use, I used [gRPC for Python](https://grpc.io/docs/tutorials/basic/python/), all I needed to do was define a Protobuf version of the service, and I had a working client ready in Rust, and a server implementation for Python that made it really easy to wrap the code our team member [@tbcpitw](https://twitter.com/tbcpitw) had iterated on locally.
+For ease of use, I used [gRPC for Python](https://grpc.io/docs/tutorials/basic/python/), all I needed to do was define a protobuf version of the service and I had a working client ready in Rust, and a server implementation for Python that made it really easy to wrap the code our team member [@tbcpitw](httpsI//twitter.com/tbcpitw) had iterated on locally.
 You can find the unwrapped code [here](https://github.com/nurlanov-zh/YouLearn-AI-team) which is based off of a few open source examples.

 The protobuf for the head pose service was minimal, we send an encoded frame, and receive a response containing a vector encoding the extracted feature.